 Bluetooth multipoint doesn’t necessarily mean that you can stream media from two devices at a time.
 Few headsets support this properly, and most are limited to designating one device as a media player and the other strictly for pushing notifications through.
 Other devices, like the Sony WH-1000XM4, only support multipoint connectivity over the AAC Bluetooth codec.
 It’s a mixed bag and something that’s rarely stated in marketing copy.

 When supported, multipoint performance varies across consumer audio products.

-Now that I’ve tried it, multipoint is difficult to do without: it lets me stream music and receive notifications from my laptop while keeping an ear on my phone, which is almost always in another room, for incoming calls.
+Now that I’ve tried it, multipoint is difficult to do without.
+The technology lets me stream music and receive notifications from my laptop while keeping an ear on my phone, for incoming calls.
 It automatically prioritizes a connection to the device receiving an incoming call over the one streaming YouTube videos.

 Why is multipoint support hard to find in wireless headphones?

 As with all features, there is a cost-to-benefit ratio that manufacturers must consider.
 Most general consumers don’t need multipoint; rather, it’s an appreciated convenience.
 However, for professionals, Bluetooth multipoint support is a necessity for juggling multiple tasks from multiple source devices.
 Not only does multipoint help notify listeners of incoming calls, but it also forwards notification pings, dings, and rings, so if you have sounds for Slack, email, and Skype, you can stay aware without physically removing yourself from the task at hand to check-in.